 Socialist magazine founded in 1954 by literary critic Irving Howe

-Another recent essay also sets Dissent apart from the reflexive anti-Americanism of The Nation, The Progressive, and others on the left: Joann Barkan, in the Winter 2003 issue of Dissent, probed the thinking of the "hate-America first" left.
-In the aftermath of 9/11, she wrote, “some of us saw the desire to fly American flags everywhere as a sign of solidarity and grief. … they saw only jingoism and vulgar sentimentality.”
-Barkan went on to accuse leftists of being “obsessive and undiscriminating in their anti-Americanism,” and suggested that 9/11 did represent a threat to the U.S., whether one agreed or disagreed with the decision to take down Saddam Hussein's regime.
+Similarly, a 2003Dissent essay by Joann Barkanprobed the thinking of “hate-America-first” leftists.
+In the aftermath of 9/11, Barkan wrote, “some of us saw the desire to fly American flags everywhere as a sign of solidarity and grief, [but] they saw only jingoism and vulgar sentimentality.”
+Barkan went on to accuse the left of being “obsessive and undiscriminating in their anti-Americanism,” and suggested that 9/11 did in fact represent a threat to the U.S., whether or not one agreed with the decision to take down Saddam's regime.

 Even while acknowledging various excesses and failures in the annals of Marxist/socialist history, Dissent's editors and writers have resolutely refused to surrender the ideal of socialism.
 In reviewing Part Two of Alexander Solzhenitsyn’s Gulag series, for example, Ray Medvedev conceded the tyranny of the Soviet empire but would not reject the utopian model that had led to the tyranny.
 Indeed, Medvedev criticized Solzhenitsyn for showing inadequate sympathy for the communists and socialists who had collaborated with Stalin only to be destroyed by his killing machine.
 The way to avoid another Gulag, Medvedev concluded, was not to reject socialism, but rather to refine it.